One of the most commonly used features in Excel are its functions.

 How To Create Excel VBA Function Procedures With Optional Arguments

 You already know how to declare the arguments of an Excel VBA Function procedure by listing them within parentheses when you declare the function.

-As explained at Excel-Pratique, arguments are mandatory by default.
+Arguments are mandatory by default.
 If, when calling a VBA function, you forget to input them, the function won't be executed.

 In the case of the Excel VBA Function procedure Squared, which I've used as an example above, the argument number is required.

 In order to make an argument optional, you need to list it differently.
 More precisely, optional arguments are:

 - Preceded by the Optional keyword.
 This allows Excel to understand that the particular argument is optional.

 - Ideally, although not required, followed by an equal sign and the default value for the optional argument.
 This determines the value that the Excel VBA Function procedure uses if the optional argument is not passed on to the function.

 - The default value can be a string, a constant or a constant expression.

 - Always last in the list of arguments within the parentheses.
 Once you use the Optional keyword, all the arguments that follow it must also be optional.